KingContaria/StandardSettings/README.md

 There is a global toggle for all settings at the top – setting "Toggle StandardSettings" to "OFF" will prevent every setting from being reset.

-To find a specific setting quickly, press `Ctrl + F` in the config screen and start typing the name pf the setting.
+To find a specific setting quickly, press `Ctrl + F` in the config screen and start typing the name of the setting.

 To stop a specific setting from being reset, change the button on the right of it from "ON" to "OFF".